onion-lang/onion/README.md

 # Statically typed object-oriented programming language Onion

-Onion is an object-oriented programming language.
-Source-codes of Onion is compiled into JVM class files.
-Please refer Install.txt for installation.
+Onion is an object-oriented and statically typed programming language.
+Source codes of Onion compiles into JVM class files (in memory / file).

+Originally, Onion was written in Java.
+Recently, It has been rewritten in Scala completely except Parser, using JavaCC.

 ## Usage of tools
 ### onionc